PROGRAMS

 To ensure the inclusion of all groups, PAN does make a value judgment of whether groups are formed on the basis of national or ethnic identity.
 We respect and meet groups where they are , without prescribing projections of who they should be or how they should conduct their work.
 Using a broad Pan-Africanist lens and working for long term changes, PAN offers groups opportunities to build capacity, strengthen structures and leadership to ensure their self-sustenance and longevity.

-Situating Black Immigrants in the Bay Area’s Struggle for Racial Justice
+Situating Black Immigration in the Bay Area's Struggle for Racial Justice

 PAN Programs reach in numbers: